 The Issue: Reauthorizing and Strengthening the National Guard State Partnership Program

-Immediate Action Required: Contact your senators and representatives immediately and ask them to support S. 1126 and H.R.
-1614, bills to modify and extend the National Guard State Partnership Program Enhancement Act of 2015, a bill sponsored by Rep. Madeleine Bordallo, D-Guam
+Immediate Action Required: Contact your representatives immediately and ask them to support H.R.
+1614, the State Partnership Program Enhancement Act of 2015, a bill sponsored by Rep. Madeleine Bordallo, D-Guam

-More Information: NGAUS strongly supports S. 1126, sponsored by Senator Chris Coons (D-DE), and H.R.
-1614, a bill that would strengthen the National Guard State Partnership Program and build a strong permanent legal foundation for this critical “soft power” global partnership program and eliminate the 2016 termination of the program currently written in law.
+NGAUS strongly supports H.R.
+1614, a bill that would strengthen the National Guard State Partnership Program (SPP) and build a strong permanent legal foundation for this critical “soft power” global partnership program.
+The current authorization for the program expires at the end of FY16.

-The National Guard State Partnership Program supports U.S. national interests and security cooperation goals by engaging partner nations via military, socio-political and economic conduits at the local, state and national levels.
-SPP evolved from a 1991 U.S. European Command decision to set up the Joint Contact Team Program in the Baltic Region with reserve-component soldiers and airmen.
+The National Guard SPP supports U.S. national interests and security cooperation goals by engaging partner nations via military, socio-political and economic conduits at the local, state and national levels.
+SPP evolved from a 1991 U.S. European Command decision to set up an outreach program in the Baltic Region with reserve-component members.
 It has grown into a global endeavor, becoming a key U.S. security cooperation tool across all aspects of international civilian-military affairs providing international security solutions in support of national and defense strategy.
 SPP provides unique capacity building capabilities to Combatant Commanders and U.S. Chiefs of Mission supporting 68 partnerships with 74 partner nations.

-• Expanding operational definition of the program to align with Department of Defense and Department of State global strategies
+- Expands the operational definition of the program to align with national security global strategies

-Please contact your senators and representatives and urge them to support these bills.
+Please contact your representatives and urge them to support this bill.

 Take Action: Click here